March Madness 2018: Updated NCAA Tournament bracket projections

 |

-Need to know: Texas Tech is only 7-7 in road/neutral games, but two of those wins were doozies — at Kansas and at TCU.
-The Red Raiders are right on the edge of a 3/4 seed, and it's fair to wonder if the poor NC SOS (260) will be the difference.
-Wichita State has 14 combined Q1/2 wins and went 11-3 away from home this season, and it's worth noting that the Shockers' two worst losses by RPI/Team Sheets measures came against teams (SMU and Notre Dame) that were full strength before injuries smashed their metrics.
-The RPI does not like West Virginia (8-6 road/neutral) very much, but all the other metrics on the Team Sheets have the Mountaineers in the Top 20, thanks largely to those seven Q1 wins — including a home win vs. Virginia — and seven Q2 wins.
-Their NC SOS (266) is not good.
-Arizona (10-6 road/neutral) is a legitimate national title contender, regardless of its seed, but the Wildcats only have one win against an at-large lock (Texas A&M) and a bunch against bubble-type teams, including a non-con win against Alabama and sweeps of Arizona State and Utah.
+Need to know: Auburn (10-6 road/neutral) squandered a chance to make a run at the No. 2 seed line with an awful second-half performance in a loss to Alabama in the SEC Tournament; the Tigers' only non-Q1 loss was at South Carolina, and that's far from a bad loss.
+Wichita State has 14 combined Q1/2 wins and went 12-4 away from home this season, and it's worth noting that the Shockers' two worst losses by RPI/Team Sheets measures came against teams (SMU and Notre Dame) that were full strength before injuries smashed their metrics.
+Gonzaga (15-3 road/neutral) sure looks like a top-three seed when it comes to the eye test, but the reality of the Zags' resume is it includes just two wins against an at-large lock (Ohio State and Creighton) and a handful against bubble-type teams (Texas, Saint Mary's, Washington).
+This spot, on the No. 4 seed line, is almost certainly the Bulldogs' ceiling.
+The RPI does not like West Virginia (10-7 road/neutral) as much as the other metrics on the Team Sheets, which all have the Mountaineers in the Top 15, thanks largely to those eight Q1 wins — including a home win vs. Virginia — and seven Q2 wins.
+Their NC SOS (265), though, is not good.

 |